nchandhi/ncwadeploymentps/ClientAdvisor/README.md

 This solution accelerator is a powerful tool that helps you create your own copilots.
 The accelerator can be used by any customer looking for reusable architecture and code snippets to build custom copilots with their own enterprise data.

-It leverages Azure Open AI Service, Azure AI Search and Microsoft Fabric, to streamline daily tasks and customer meeting preparation for customer-facing roles.
+It leverages Azure Open AI Service, Azure Database for PostgreSQL, and Microsoft Fabric, to streamline daily tasks and customer meeting preparation for customer-facing roles.
 As a result, this helps to improve client retention and customer satisfaction.
 By increasing employee productivity and improving customer conversations, our solution enables organizations to serve more customers and drive increased revenue for the entire company.

 **Scenario**